kgn/LaunchAtLoginHelper/readme.md

 You can use something like this bash script fragment:

     echo -n "${TARGET_BUILD_DIR}/${CONTENTS_FOLDER_PATH}/Library/LoginItems/LaunchAtLoginHelper.app/Contents/Info.plist" \
+        | xargs -0 /usr/libexec/PlistBuddy -c "Set :CFBundleVersion $REVISION"
+    echo -n "${TARGET_BUILD_DIR}/${CONTENTS_FOLDER_PATH}/Library/LoginItems/LaunchAtLoginHelper.app/Contents/Info.plist" \
         | xargs -0 /usr/libexec/PlistBuddy -c "Set :CFBundleShortVersionString $VERSION_NUM"

-You will have to set $VERSION_NUM beforehand, of course. `PlistBuddy` is part of any Xcode install.
+You will have to set $REVISION and $VERSION_NUM beforehand, of course. `PlistBuddy` is part of any Xcode install.
+A good place to do this is a script that extracts version information from the current git tag and writes it to your app’s `Info.plist`.

+Warning: the above will invalidate your launch helper’s signature as you are modifying the data that was signed while it was built as a prerequisite for building your main app.
+To fix this, its needs to be signed again.
+A convenient way to do this is [this script](http://stackoverflow.com/a/11284404).

 ---